cloudflare/cloudflare-docs/content/kv/learning/kv-namespaces.md

 # KV namespaces

-A KV namespace is a key-value database that is replicated to Cloudflare’s global network..
+A KV namespace is a key-value database that is replicated to Cloudflare’s global network.

 You can bind your KV namespaces through Wrangler or via the Cloudflare dashboard.